-The Output 'strip' in the gain/delay view of the System Engineer panel allows you to increase or decrease the relative signal gain for any given output.
+The gain page of the output channel allows users to increase or decrease the relative signal gain for the selected output.
 The Gain value may be adjusted in 0.2dB steps from -40dB to +20dB.
-You can also change the polarity of the output from normal to reverse and mute it.
+This page will also allow users to change the polarity of the selected output from normal to reverse.